How to Cook Kalettes (Flower Sprouts, Kale Sprouts) - Earth to Veg

 Recipe Card

+Did you make this recipe?
+Please consider leaving a rating below to let me know how you liked it.
 You can also take a picture and tag me on Instagram @earthtoveg, I will shout you out in my Stories!

 roasted kale sprouts with tahini dressing

-The Best Roasted Kalettes (Flower Sprouts)
+The Best Roasted Kalettes (Oven or Air Fryer)

-4.5 from 2 votes
+4.8 from 4 votes

 Author: Kelly